 The Township has implemented Government Accounting Standards Board Statement No. 63, Financial Reporting and Deferred Outflows of Resources, Deferred Inflows of Resources, and Net Position.
 In addition to assets, the statement of net position will sometimes report a separate section for deferred outflows of resources.
 This separate financial statement element, deferred outflows of resources, represents a consumption of net position that applies to a future period(s) and so will not be recognized as an outflow of resources (expense/expenditure) until then.
 The Township has one item that qualifies for reporting in this category.
-The deferred outflow of resources related to pensions is reported in the government-wide statement of net position and is the result of changes in plan assumptions.
+The deferred outflow of resources related to pensions is reported in the government-wide statement of net position and is the result of changes in plan assumptions and the net difference between projected and actual earnings on pension plan investments.

 In addition to liabilities, the statement of net position will sometimes report a separate section for deferred inflows of resources.
 This separate financial statement element, deferred inflows of resources, represents an acquisition of net position that applies to a future period(s) and so will not be recognized as an inflow of resources (revenue) until that time.
 The Township has two items that qualify for reporting in this category.
 Unavailable revenues, which arise only under a modified accrual basis of accounting, are reported only in the Governmental Funds balance sheet.
-The Governmental Funds report unavailable revenues from real estate taxes.
+The Governmental Funds report unavailable revenues from earned income taxes and real estate taxes.
 These amounts are deferred and recognized as an inflow of resources in the period that the amounts become available.
-The deferred inflow of resources related to pensions is reported in the government-wide statement of net position and is the result of differences between expected and actual experience of the pension plan and differences between projected and actual earnings on pension plan investments.
+The deferred inflow of resources related to pensions is reported in the government-wide statement of net position and is the result of differences between expected and actual experience of the pension plan.